Bury St Edmunds railway station: Architecture and layout

 The most noteworthy feature of the station, which is constructed of red brick with stone dressings, is a pair of towers on either side of the tracks at the eastern end of the layout; these were linked originally by an overall roof, removed in 1893.
 It was built first as a terminus; the station had four tracks, although in practice only one platform was used before the line was extended to Newmarket in 1854.
 Today, a wide space separates the two surviving through tracks, which serve platform 1 (for trains towards Cambridge or Peterborough) and platform 2 (for trains towards Ipswich and Harwich International).

-Early photographs show the station with the overall roof.
-Later photographs indicate major alterations had taken place, with a westward extension of the platforms; the join is readily apparent in the back walls to the platforms today, with the roof removed, extra rooms at platform level added to the west of the station master's house and alterations to the frontage of that house.
-Interestingly, the tall decorative upper chimneys are also shown as having been removed down to the basic rectangular stacks and conventional pots installed.

-The semi-elliptical brick arch bridge over Northgate Road, to the east of the station, is a Grade II listed building like the station itself; it has been credited to Frederick Barnes, who was a partner of Sancton Wood and Charles Russell.
+The brick arch bridge over Northgate Road, to the east of the station, is a Grade II listed building like the station itself; built in 1846 for the Ipswich and Bury Railway, it was designed by Frederick Barnes of Ipswich.

 The two platforms are connected by a subway.

 Goods facilities

 A goods yard was situated to the west of the station, on the down side.

-A substantial new goods depot was opened in 1953; it was converted later to a roller skating venue.
+A substantial new goods depot was opened in August 1953.
+The building later housed the Rollerbury roller-skating rink, which opened in 1982 and closed in 2001, and it has since been demolished.